IntelLabs/scenario_execution/docs/tutorials.rst

 Define and Execute Scenario
 ---------------------------

-To create a scenario in OpenSCENARIO 2 syntax, first create a file with the extension ``.osc``.
+To create a scenario in OpenSCENARIO DSL syntax, first create a file with the extension ``.osc``.
 Input the following code in the file.

 .. code-block::

    # import the libraries with import expression
-   import osc.standard.base
+   import osc.types
    import osc.helpers

    # declare the scenario by the syntax: "scenario scenario_name:"